Congresswoman Zoe Lofgren proudly serves as

 Zoe currently serves on the House Judiciary Committee; the House Science, Space and Technology Committee; and the Committee on House Administration.

-As the Chair of the House Judiciary Committee’s Subcommittee on Immigration and Border Security and a longtime immigration attorney and law professor, Zoe is recognized by her colleagues and immigration advocates as an established champion of comprehensive immigration reform, a national leader in immigration policy, and a staunch defender of DACA (the Deferred Action for Childhood Arrivals program).
+As the Chair of the House Judiciary Committee’s Subcommittee on Immigration and Citizenship and a longtime immigration attorney and law professor, Zoe is recognized by her colleagues and immigration advocates as an established champion of comprehensive immigration reform, a national leader in immigration policy, and a staunch defender of DACA (the Deferred Action for Childhood Arrivals program).
 Zoe is on record saying that President Trump’s cancellation of DACA “creates a moral emergency for our nation”.

 In 2010, due to her tireless work on the Development, Relief and Education for Alien Minors (DREAM) Act, then-Speaker Nancy Pelosi presented Zoe with the gavel used to preside over the passage of the bill in the House of Representatives.